 Kifle cookies are a must have holiday treat at the Simon home.
-Ryan’s Mom, Joani (yes, it’s Freudian) has been carrying on the Tomich family baking tradition with these cookies and has now passed on the tradition to me.
+My Mother in Law has been carrying on the Tomich family baking tradition with these cookies and has now passed on the tradition to me.
 Join us in her kitchen for a step by step video for these Eastern European sweets.

 Kifle Christmas Cookies